Private assets 4.0: the opportunities in 2022

 Even for those intermediaries and their clients that have long been aware of the benefits, options have been limited.
 This, too, is set to change in “Private Assets 4.0”, as “democratisation” rises in prominence.
 David Seex, Head of Private Asset Solutions, draws us a picture of what it means.

 “Private assets 4.0 means clients are focusing on generating a complexity premium (in addition to an illiquidity premium), as well as seeking better diversification within private asset classes and through multi-private asset solutions.
-There is also an increased focus on impact (especially related to climate change and based on carbon emission targets) and an interest in innovative structures with new liquidity options that advance the democratization of private assets.”
+There is also an increased focus on impact (especially related to climate change and based on carbon emission targets) and an interest in innovative structures with new liquidity options that advance the democratisation of private assets.”

 This will create new opportunities for intermediaries and for individuals seeking to diversify into, and within, private assets.